Which fence post should I use?

 Our choice for best overall line post is the 3/8" Step-in FiberRod.
 It’s preferred over 3/8" FiberRods for its step-in spike and the ability to be driven into the soil without the need of a drive cap.
 Lightweight.
 Can carry a bundle in one hand during installation.
 That’s something we can’t do with FiberTuffs or PowerPosts.
 The combination ball-and-harp clip cap reduces risk of impalement for easily frightened stock.

 Steel PigTail Posts are extremely sturdy, resist strain and have an animal-friendly top.
-However, they are heavy and costly.
+Choose from springsteel and “live-shaft” options.

 Gallagher Insulated Line Posts are lightweight with a 16mm fiberglass core and UV treated polyethylene outer shell.
 Posts will flex with the fence when impacted.
 Protects both the fence and the animals.
 Use as semi-permanent line posts for all grazing systems.

 Galvanized Steel T Posts are excellent for permanent line posts because they also ground all uninsulated galvanized wires without accelerating rusting of the HT wire.
 (Rusted steel posts cause all galvanized HT wires to rust much faster.)
 The hot-dip galvanized coating on our T posts is so thick that it can triple a post’s life, appearance and grounding ability!